 Vehicle Inspection Pre-Trip/En-route/post-trip

-The purpose of this unit is to determine whether the student/driver is able to properly perform pre-trip and post-trip inspections making accurate notes of actual and suspected component abnormalities or malfunctions using a Driver Vehicle Inspection Report (DVIR) in accordance with the FMCSRs.
+The purpose of this unit is to determine whether the trainee is able to properly perform pre-trip, en-route, and post-trip inspections making accurate notes of actual and suspected component abnormalities or malfunctions using a Driver Vehicle Inspection Report (DVIR) in accordance with the FMCSRs.

 Straight Line Backing

-The purpose of this unit is to determine whether the student/driver is able to follow correct procedures to properly execute to appropriate criteria/acceptable tolerances various straight line backing maneuvers.
+The purpose of this unit is to determine whether the trainee is able to follow correct procedures to properly execute to appropriate criteria/acceptable tolerances various straight line backing maneuvers.

 45 & 90 Degree Alley Dock Backing

-The purpose of this unit is to determine whether the student/driver is able to follow correct procedures to properly execute to appropriate criteria/acceptable tolerances 45-90 degree alley dock maneuvers.
+The purpose of this unit is to determine whether the trainee is able to follow correct procedures to properly execute to appropriate criteria/acceptable tolerances 45-90 degree alley dock maneuvers.

 Off-set Backing

-The purpose of this unit is to determine whether the student/driver is able to follow correct procedures to properly execute to appropriate criteria/acceptable tolerances off-set backing maneuvers.
+The purpose of this unit is to determine whether the trainee is able to follow correct procedures to properly execute to appropriate criteria/acceptable tolerances off-set backing maneuvers.

 Parallel Parking Blind Side

-The purpose of this unit is to determine whether the student/driver is able to follow correct procedures to properly execute to appropriate criteria/acceptable tolerances parallel parking blind side positions/maneuvers.
+The purpose of this unit is to determine whether the trainee is able to follow correct procedures to properly execute to appropriate criteria/acceptable tolerances parallel parking blind side positions/maneuvers.

 Parallel Parking Sight Side

-The purpose of this unit is to determine whether the student/driver is able to follow correct procedures to properly execute to appropriate criteria/acceptable tolerances parallel parking sight side positions/maneuvers.
+The purpose of this unit is to determine whether the trainee is able to follow correct procedures to properly execute to appropriate criteria/acceptable tolerances parallel parking sight side positions/maneuvers.

 Coupling and Uncoupling

-The purpose of this unit is to determine whether the student/driver is able to properly couple and uncouple tractor-trailer units, in accordance with safety requirements and approved practices.
+The purpose of this unit is to determine whether the trainee is able to properly couple and uncouple tractor-trailer units, in accordance with safety requirements and approved practices.

-ROAD [NOTE: Kevin Lewis indicated at the last ELDTAC meeting that we may need to add to the Vehicle Control sections different operating situations that AAMVA has many different tests for.
-Some of these may or may not apply here, but we may need to add some language here, based on what is in the AAMVA testing manual that Kevin forwards.]
+ROAD [NOTE: Kevin Lewis indicated that we may need to add to the Vehicle Control sections different operating situations that AAMVA has many different tests for.
+Some of these may or may not apply here, but we may need to add some language here, based on what is in the AAMVA testing manual.]

+The trainer must evaluate the safe driving behavior of the trainee during all time behind-the-wheel (BTW).

 Vehicle Controls including: Left Turn, Right Turns, Lane Changes, High Speed curves

-The purpose of this unit is for the student/driver to effectively initiate vehicle movement, correctly perform various vehicle maneuvers, and stop the vehicle in a controlled manner.
+The purpose of this unit is for the trainee to effectively initiate vehicle movement, correctly perform various vehicle maneuvers, and stop the vehicle in a controlled manner.

 Shifting/Transmission

-The purpose of this unit is for the student/driver to properly learn/perform all required shifting techniques, and making any necessary adjustments in the process.
+The purpose of this unit is for the trainee to properly learn/perform all required shifting techniques, and making any necessary adjustments in the process.

 Communications/Signaling

-The purpose of this unit is for the student/driver to learn to use the correct procedures to signal intentions and effectively communicate with other drivers.
+The purpose of this unit is for the trainee to learn to use the correct procedures to signal intentions and effectively communicate with other drivers.

 Hazard Perception* (partial demonstration)

-The purpose of this unit is to enable students to recognize potential dangers in the driving environment and to take appropriate defensive action(s) before the dangers develop into emergency situations.
+The purpose of this unit is to enable trainees to recognize potential dangers in the driving environment and to take appropriate defensive action(s) before the dangers develop into emergency situations.
 The unit must provide instruction addressing the principles of recognizing hazards in sufficient time to reduce the severity of the hazard and neutralize possible emergency situations.
-Students must identify road conditions and other road users that are a potential threat to the safety of the tractor-trailer and suggest appropriate adjustments.
+Trainees must identify road conditions and other road users that are a potential threat to the safety of the tractor-trailer and suggest appropriate adjustments.

 Railroad Crossing* (demonstration where railroad crossing is available, simulated otherwise)

-The student/driver will learn to recognize potential dangers and appropriate safety procedures to utilize at railroad (RR) grade crossings.
+The trainee will learn to recognize potential dangers and appropriate safety procedures to utilize at railroad (RR) grade crossings.

-Night Operation * [NOTE: Do we add skills portion of training for night driving?
-We have already included it in theory portion of the training.]
+Night Operation * [NOTE: This still may need further discussion at the plenary meeting.]